Skip to main content

 It's still being built.
 But more than any other project I've worked on, this one exists purely because I wanted it to.
 No assignment, no brief, no client.
 Just someone who cared about the subject matter and had the skills to do it properly.

-That combination of genuine domain knowledge and technical execution is what makes the data model as thorough as it is.
+That combination is why the data model got as detailed as it did.
 I wasn't guessing at what information a fan would want.
 I knew.

 What Worked